Olutayo0910/Olutayo0910/README.md

 My name
 ### Olutayo Victor, Ogunlade
-🚀 Exploring the intersections of fintech, logistics, and social impact.

 🌟 Contributing to the tech community with a passion for open-source.
 Proudly involved in 2 exciting projects.

 💻 Fluent in the languages of code: C, Python, JavaScript, CSS, and HTML.
 Crafting digital experiences that matter.

-🎙️ Mastering the art of sales and the magic of oratory.
-Connecting people through meaningful conversations.

-🛠️ Current Project: [TyreExpress](https://github.com/Olutayo0910/TyreExpress) - Reinventing the wheel, one tire at a time.

 📧 Reach out: olutayoogunlade0910@gmail.com